jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 > This command creates a new "solution" from the `AcmeAPI` toolkit, and returns its unique SOLUTIONID.

-To list all the solutions that have been created:
+To list all the solutions that have been created so far:

 `automate run list-solutions`

-> This commands lists all the created solutions in the current directory.
+> This commands lists all the solutions created from toolkits in the current directory.

 Now, lets program one of the solutions: